Roof Inspection Cost

 FAQs

-Do I Need To Be Present During the Inspection?
+Do I Need To Be At Home During the Roof Inspection?

-While not necessary, being present allows you to ask questions and understand the findings.
-Many inspectors prefer someone to be available to provide access and discuss any immediate concerns, but they can arrange inspections when you’re not available.
+It's best to be at home during the inspection.
+Many inspectors prefer someone to be available to provide access and discuss any immediate concerns.

 How Often Should I Have My Roof Inspected?

 Most experts recommend annual inspections, especially before winter and after severe weather.
 Properties with older roofs (over 15 years) or those in exposed locations may need twice-yearly checks.
-New roofs might only need inspection every 2-3 years unless problems are suspected.
+New roofs might only need inspection every 2 to 3 years, unless problems are suspected.

 Yes, but winter inspections may be limited by weather conditions and shorter daylight hours.
 Snow and ice can hide problems and make access dangerous, so inspections are often rescheduled for better conditions.
-However, urgent issues like storm damage can’t wait for perfect weather.
+However, urgent issues like storm damage need to be addressed as quickly as possible.

 What’s the Difference Between a Roof Inspection and a Roof Survey?